MichaelCade/90DaysOfDevOps/Days/day3.md

 This phase enables QA to test for bugs, more frequently we see containers being used for simulating the test environment which overall can improve on cost overheads of physical or cloud infrastructure.

-This phase is also likely going to be automated as part of the next area which is Continous Integration.
+This phase is also likely going to be automated as part of the next area which is Continuous Integration.

 The ability to automate this testing vs 10s,100s or even 1000s of QA engineers having to do this manually speaks for itself, these engineers can focus on something else within the stack to ensure you are moving faster and developing more functionality vs testing bugs and software which tends to be the hold up on most traditional software releases that use a waterfall methodology.